 Kenny Guiton heads to Fayetteville after spending the 2020 season on staff at Colorado State.
-The Rams played four games this past fall with one of Guiton’s receivers – Dante Wright – finishing second in the Mountain West with 105 yards per game.
+The Rams played four games during the 2020 season with one of Guiton’s receivers – Dante Wright – finishing second in the Mountain West with 105 yards per game.
 Wright also averaged 15.8 yards per catch with teammate Trey McBride averaging 15 yards per catch.

 Prior to joining Colorado State, Guiton spent one year coaching the wide receivers at Louisiana Tech (2019) and two seasons leading the wide receivers at Houston (2017-18).
 With the Bulldogs in 2019, he tutored one of the best receiving corps in Conference USA with the team posting the fourth-best passing offense in the league.
 He developed Adrian Hardy and Malik Stanley into All-Conference USA honorable mention performers with Hardy catching 42 passes for 534 yards and Stanley catching 40 passes for a team-high 649 yards.

 With the Cougars he worked with a pair of the most explosive offenses in the nation and worked with Arkansas offensive coordinator Kendal Briles in 2018 when Briles served as Houston’s offensive coordinator.
 The 2018 Cougars ranked fifth nationally in scoring (43.9 ppg) and seventh nationally in total offense (512.5 ypg).
 Houston scored 30+ points in all 12 regular season games and 40+ in 10 of those games.

 Marquez Stevenson, one of Guiton’s receivers, earned All-American Athletic Conference in 2018 after catching 75 passes for 1,019 yards.
 Steven Dunbar earned the same honor in 2017 after catching 76 passes for 1,070 yards and three touchdowns.